 For your viewing pleasure, check out this video I put together of our trip showing what a self-drive canal boating trip is like from The Camargue to the Canal du Midi.

-Hit the settings and make sure you’re watching in 1080p.
+Hit the settings and make sure you’re watching my Canal Cruise Canal du Midi video in 1080p.
 Don’t forget to “like” and subscribe!